Please read the below information to ensure that you understand the terms and conditions for booking a tour with us:

 We accept the below payment methods, please see our payment policy for more details

-- Online Payment via PayPal (5% service fee)
+- Online Payment via PayPal (credit card or debit card)

 The quoted price for a tour is not guaranteed until a deposit is made.
 Old Road Tours reserves the right to alter the price of the tour up until we receive the deposit if running the tour at the quoted price is no longer economically feasible.